DaveBenham/VenomModules/README.md

 ## ENVELOPE FACTORY plus EXPANDER
 ![ENVELOPE FACTORY module image](doc/Envelope.png) &nbsp;![ENVELOPE STAGE EXPANDER module image](doc/EnvelopeExpander.png)
-A highly configurable and extensible polyphonic envelope generator that can have as many as 20 stages via expanders.
+A highly configurable and extensible polyphonic envelope generator.

-Envelopes start and end at 0V, with a range between 0 and 10V inclusive.
-If an envelope ends at a non-zero voltage, then the envelope output instantly drops to 0 when the envelope completes.
+The Envelope Factory module has four stages.
+Up to 16 stages may be added by placing one or more Envelope Stage Expanders to the right of the Envelope Factory, giving a maximum stage count of 20.
+The LED in the upper left corner of each expander glows yellow when the expander has successfully connected to the Envelope Factory parent.
+The Envelope Factory module context menu has an option to add an expander to the right.

-Each envelope consists of 4 or more stages.
 Each stage can be configured independently to perform one of three actions:
 - Rise or fall from a start voltage to a target voltage over a fixed time interval
 - Hold a constant voltage for a time interval
 - Sustain a constant voltage for as long as the triggering gate remains high.
 Optionally a Sustain stage can drift toward the target of the next stage.

 With these basic building blocks, a tremendous variety of envelope types may be constructed.

-The Envelope Factory module has four stages.
-Up to 16 stages may be added by placing one or more Envelope Stage Expanders to the right of the Envelope Factory, giving a maximum stage count of 20.
-The LED in the upper left corner of each expander glows yellow when the expander has successfully connected to the Envelope Factory parent.
-The Envelope Factory module context menu has an option to add an expander to the right.
+Envelopes start and end at 0V, with a range between 0 and 10V inclusive.
+If an envelope ends at a non-zero voltage, then the envelope output instantly drops to 0 when the envelope completes.

 ### Polyphony
 All input and output ports are polyphonic.
 The total number of output channels is set to the maximum channel count found across all inputs.
 Monophonic inputs are replicated to match the output channel count.
 Polyphonic inputs with fewer channels substitute 0V for any missing channels.